kircherlab/MPRAsnakeflow/docs/config.rst

     Defines the :code:`min` and :code:`max` of a :code:`sequence_length` specify . :code:`sequence_length` is basically the length of a sequence alignment to an oligo in the reference file.
 Because there can be insertion and deletions we recommend to vary it a bit around the exact length (e.g. +-5).
 In theory this option enables designs with multiple sequence lengths.
 :alignment_start:
     Defines the :code:`min` and :code:`max` of the start of the alignment in an oligo.
 When using adapters you have to set basically the length of the adapter.
 Otherwise 1 will be the choice for most cases.
 We also recommend to vary this value a bit because the start might not be exact after the adapter.
 E.g. by +-1.
-:R1:
+:FW:
     List of forward read files in gzipped fastq format.
 The full or relative path to the files should be used.
 Same order in R1, R2, and R3 is important.
-:R2:
+:REV:
-    List of index read files in gzipped fastq format.
+    list of reverse read files in gzipped fastq format.
 The full or relative path to the files should be used.
 Same order in R1, R2, and R3 is important.
-:R3:
+:BC:
-    list of reverse read files in gzipped fastq format.
+    List of index read files in gzipped fastq format.
 The full or relative path to the files should be used.
 Same order in R1, R2, and R3 is important.
 :reference:
     Design file (full or relative path) in fasta format.
 The design file should contain the oligos in fasta format.
 The header should contain the oligo name and should be unique.
 The sequence should be the sequence of the oligo and must also be unique.
 When having multiple oligo names with the same sequence please merge them into one fasta entry.
 The oligo name later used to link barcode to oligo.
 The sequence is used to map the reads to the oligos.
 Adapters can be in the seuqence and therefore :code:`alignment_start` has to be adjusted.
 :configs: